Super serene, yet uplifting effects. Feel this is more of a cerebral experience than a body high.

 Nice and squishy.
 Pretty sticky.
 One of the freshest feeling products I’ve seen.
 Largest nug weighed in a 1g.
 Bud structure is somewhat in between fluffy and dense.
 Tightly trimmed for the most part.

 Has a musky, earthy, floral-sweetness with some pine notes.
 Beautiful complexity in my opinion.
 I’m not normally a cologne dude, but I’d be willing to spray myself with this smell.
-Even if my wife just thinks it, like all cannabis, just smells like pickles.
+Even if my wife thinks it, like all cannabis, just smells like dill pickle chips.

 An absolute pleasure to vape.
 Exceptionally smooth all the way up to the highest temperatures.
 Very floral at lower temps.
-Has a bit of sweetness, Predominantly earthy with sour notes.
+Has a bit of sweetness, then predominantly earthy with sour notes.